chuletsva/AutoFilter/README.md

 {
     Sorting = new []
     {
-        new SortingRule(PropertyName: "ExpireDate"),
+        new SortingRule(Name: "ExpireDate"),
-        new SortingRule(PropertyName: "InStock", IsDescending: true)
+        new SortingRule(Name: "InStock", IsDescending: true)
     }
 };
 ```